-This chewy keto toffee recipe is so easy to make!
-It's buttery, contains the perfect amount of sweetness, and is mixed with chocolate and toasted almonds.
-Only 1.8g net carbs and gluten free.
+This chewy sugar free toffee recipe is so easy to make!
+It is buttery, contains the perfect amount of sweetness and is mixed with chocolate and toasted almonds.
+Only 1.8g net carbs and gluten-free.

-This English toffee recipe is chewy rather than brittle, but despite that I'd still like to call it "English" because it was created right here in London.
+This English toffee recipe is chewy rather than brittle.
+Despite that I'd still like to call it "English" because it was created right here in London.

 You only need 6 ingredients to make this easy low carb toffee recipe:

 Butter: The main ingredient.
 It should be unsalted.